matuteiglesias/journal/content/Dev/2025-04-17_Developed_3-Pane_UI_with_Next.js_and_FastAPI.md

 - Resolved technical issues related to FastAPI and React components.

 ### Pending Tasks
-- Further development of the fullstack PromptFlow-compatible application as per the outlined roadmap.
+- Further development of the fullstack [[PromptFlow]]-compatible application as per the outlined roadmap.
-- Continued integration and testing of the 3-pane UI with backend services.
+- Continued [[integration]] and testing of the 3-pane UI with backend services.